 On the Advanced tab, set the Interworking Profile field to the interworking profile for TELUS defined in Section 7.5.2.
-Set the Signaling Manipulation Script to TelusManip2 defined in Section 7.6.1.
+Set the Signaling Manipulation Script field to the script created for TELUS in Section 7.6.1.

 7.8.
 Application Rules